Tourist Attractions in Bahia: main attractions, beaches and cities

 Salvador Carnival

-2. Tourist Route of the Bahia Coast
+2. Tourist route along the Bahia coast

-• Arembepe: Famous for its hippie community and rustic beauty.
+• Arembepe: famous for its hippie community and rustic beauty.

-Praia do Forte in Bahia
+Praia do Forte na Bahia

 Ilha de Itaparica